 Begin by unscrewing cabinet doors and drawers from the cabinets.
-Remove cabinet fixtures (handles, knobs, etc.) and hinges from the doors and drawers and place in plastic bags.
+Remove cabinet fixtures (handles, knobs, etc.) and hinges on the doors and drawers and place in plastic bags.
 Label each bag with a Sharpie as to location.
 If you are able to remove the cabinet boxes, do this now.
 Place removed items in a spray area, such as a clean, dry garage, large workshop or under a covered patio.

-In the kitchen, mask all areas (walls, countertops, flooring, appliances, etc.) that you do not want painted with sheet plastic and painter's tape.
+In the kitchen, mask all areas (walls, countertops, flooring, appliances, etc.) that you do not want to be painted with sheet plastic and painter's tape.
 A cloth dropcloth works better for flooring than plastic sheeting because it is not slippery.

-Sand, Clean and Patch
+Sand, Clean, and Patch